 Obtain an identification card:

-Click here to receive more information on obtaining an identification card from the Motor Vehicle Administration (MVA).
-Please make sure to review the MVA website including application guidelines prior to applying for an identification card as certain documentation and proof of identity will be required.
+Click here to receive more information on obtaining an identification card from the Department of Motor Vehicle Administration (DMV).
+Please make sure to review the DMV website including application guidelines prior to applying for an identification card as certain documentation and proof of identity will be required.

 The first step in planning for a successful transition is developing a transition plan.
 For more information about transitional planning, click here.